xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

   </mrow>
 </math>.

-One might be tempted to add `log`s all they way through our previous equations and that way alleviate some pains we were experiencing.
+One might be tempted to add `log`s all the way through our previous equations and that way alleviate some pains we were experiencing.
 However, we'll stop sooner and make one more funky side-step.